FreeMasen/WiredForge.com/content/blog/binary_pt1.md

 1 + 2 + 4     =  7 =  8 - 1
 1 + 2 + 4 + 8 = 15 = 16 - 1
 ```
- It is also true that each number is twice the size of its right hand neighbor (baring the first position).
+ It is also true that as you move left, the number always doubles.

 ```
 2 = 1 * 2